troyBORG/Reso-Lib-Optimizer/README.md

 - [rnnoise](<https://github.com/Yellow-Dog-Man/rnnoise>) - Improves efficiency for noise suppression, this only effects your voice.

 ### Unaffected Libraries
-- [compressonator](<https://github.com/Yellow-Dog-Man/compressonator>) - Unable to compile, should improve encode and decode speeds for non crunch compressed textures.
 - [FreeImage](<https://github.com/Yellow-Dog-Man/FreeImage>) - Unable to compile, should improve speed for image encoding, decoding, and modifications.
 - [glfw](<https://github.com/glfw/glfw>) - Purpose unknown, and it may be unused.
 - [onnxruntime](<https://github.com/microsoft/onnxruntime>) - Unable to configure, should reduce resource usage for viseme generation.